hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 Fetching
 ==========

-One can use fetch_data to fetch historical nav data.
+One can use fetch_data to fetch historical data.

 fetch_data(YYYY[MM[DD]])